 Here, you will find some information about things I’ve done in the past, as well as photos.
-I do different kinds of work as a musician, teacher, speaker, copyist and writer all the time, so if you are curious about this, go to the Contact page and send me a message!
+I do different kinds of work in the fields of music, education and research all the time, so if you are curious about this, go to the Contact page and send me a message!

 DISCOGRAPHY